 Hormone levels drop as we age, and this man obviously needs some kind of supplement.
 Perhaps he has hypothyroidism, which could cause depression and low libido.

 A. Stress can have a negative impact on sex drive.
 So can an imbalance of hormones such as testosterone or thyroid.
 That’s why we suggested he should see his doctor for a checkup of his hormone levels.
 Even so, that couple should not have to give up sex.
 He could find ways to satisfy her other than intercourse.

 Many readers were upset that we would suggest a way for her to lower her libido.
-Many others have sought help for similar problems.
+Numerous others have sought advice for similar problems.
 It seems that many couples have a difficult time discussing sex and finding ways to negotiate differences in desire.
 Open communication won’t solve all such problems, but it is a good place to start.